 Latest Meet Report

-Saturday 3rd or Sunday 4th of March, 2018, Venue to be confirmed.
+Saturday 4th of August or Tuesday 5th of June, 2018, Venue to be confirmed.

 Latest TweetTweets by Perth_Mountain

 Friday 11th to Sunday 13th of August, 2017.

 Despite the weathers attempts to foil us we had a very successful and entertaining weekend in Skye.
 Glen Brittle Memorial Hut once again provided a most comfortable and well located venue though access past the Fairy Pools has now become problematic since they have gone viral with overflowing tourists causing traffic conjestion!
 Yes!
 In Skye!

 It was a well attended meet with nine members making the long journey and sadly two call offs.
 Jeff, Susan and Paul extended their weekend by setting off early on Thursday and climbing Saileag, one of the three brothers in North Glensheil.
 Wendy and Grahame joined them in the evening and Friday was spent climbing Tianavaig, a small hill overlooking Portree which was rather like a mini Trotternish Ridge.
 A tourist trip followed taking in the dinosaur footprints? at An Corran beach and the kilt rock.

 The full compliment of members arrived on Friday night.
 Saturday saw seven of us climbing the Sgurr Thuilm ridge, traversing over Sgurr a Mhadaidh and Sgurr a Greadaidh and continuing over the narrowest ridge section to the summit of Bannachdich.
 A magic day was enjoyed by all and Tina discovered why the evenings conversation had mentioned helmets, harnesses and ropes!

 Grahame went in search of climbing routes in Coir a Ghrunnda and to recce the Klondyker route which it was hoped would be climbed on the Sunday.